US inflation jumped 7.5% in the past year, a 40-year high

 Shortages of supplies and workers, heavy doses of federal aid, ultra-low interest rates and robust consumer spending combined to send inflation leaping in the past year.
 And there are few signs that it will slow significantly anytime soon.

-Wages are rising at the fastest pace in at least 20 years.
+Wages are rising at the fastest pace in at least 20 years, which can pressure companies to raise prices to cover higher labor costs.
 Ports and warehouses are overwhelmed, with hundreds of workers at the ports of Los Angeles and Long Beach, the nation’s busiest, out sick last month.
 Many products and parts remain in short supply as a result.

 The steady rise in prices has left many Americans less able to afford food, gas, rent, child care and other necessities.
 More broadly, inflation has emerged as the biggest risk factor for the economy and as a serious threat to President Joe Biden and congressional Democrats as midterm elections loom later this year.

+All her forced additional spending has caused Luckey to pull back on the family activities, such as bowling, with her daughter, her brother and his two sons.
+Those outings now typically happen once a month, rather than every week or two.

+In the past year, sharp increases in the costs of gas, food, autos and furniture have upended many other Americans’ budgets, too.
+In December, economists at the University of Pennsylvania’s Wharton School estimated that the average household had to spend $3,500 more than in 2020 to buy an identical basket of goods and services.

-The Fed and its chair, Jerome Powell, have pivoted sharply away from the ultra-low-interest rate policies that the Fed pursued since the pandemic devastated the economy in March 2020.
-Powell signaled two weeks ago that the central bank would likely raise its benchmark short-term rate multiple times this year, with the first hike almost surely coming in March.
-Investors have priced in at least five rate increases for 2022.
+Thursday’s report will intensify pressure on the Fed and its chair, Jerome Powell, to tighten credit to try to slow the economy enough to cool inflation.
+Powell signaled two weeks ago that the central bank would likely raise its benchmark short-term rate multiple times this year, with the first hike almost surely coming at its next meeting in March.
+Given the latest inflation data, some economists and investors say the Fed may decide to raise its key rate in March by one-half a percentage point, rather than its typical quarter-point hike.

-Over time, those higher rates will raise the costs for a wide range of borrowing, from mortgages and credit cards to auto loans and corporate credit.
-For the Fed, the risk is that in steadily tightening credit for consumers and businesses, it could trigger another recession.
+Over time, those higher rates will raise the costs for a wide range of borrowing, from mortgages and credit cards to auto and business loans.
+That could cool spending and inflation, but for the Fed, the risk is that in steadily tightening credit, it could trigger another recession.

+Last week, the average rate on a 30-year fixed mortgage jumped to 3.69%, the highest level in more than two years, according to mortgage buyer Freddie Mac.
+Higher loan rates will elbow some would-be homebuyers out of the market.

 Chipotle said it’s increased menu prices 10% to offset the rising costs of beef and transportation as well as higher employee wages.
 And the restaurant chain said it will consider further price increases if inflation keeps rising.